ABOUT LSA

 University of Massachusetts Amherst

-Contesting Immigration Policy in Court: Legal Activism and Its Radiating Effects in the United States and France Law and Society Series of Cambridge University Press in June 2015
+Contesting Immigration Policy in Court: Legal Activism and Its Radiating Effects in the United States and France (Cambridge University Press Law and Society Series, June 2015)

 2015